yaroslaff/email-verifier/README.md

 2. Makes correct (configurable) SMTP conversation with `HELO` / `MAIL FROM` / `RCPT TO`
 3. For each failed email prints (easy to parse with `cut -f 1 -d:` )
 4. Supports Greylisting!
 If verification returns a temporary error, it will retry every `--retry` seconds for up to `--max-retry` seconds.
+5. Supports IPv6 (and IPv4-only, sure).
+Yes, some recipients in your big maillist has main MX on IPv6 address.

 ## Install
 ~~~